-In “The perils of drinking in America,” reporter Simon Calder of the Belfast Telegraph alerts readers traveling to the U.S. what to expect.
-He explains that the U.S. has created a tangle of confusing laws designed to deter drinking, especially among young people.
+“The perils of drinking in America” is by reporter Simon Calder of the Belfast Telegraph.
+In it he alerts readers traveling to the U.S. what to expect.
+He explains that the U.S. has created a tangle of confusing laws.
+These are to deter drinking, especially among young people.

-For example, 48-year-old Rachel Ally was required to prove she was 21 before being served beer in Florida.
-Unfortunately, her experience is far from unique.
+For instance, 48-year-old Rachel Ally had to prove she was 21 before being served beer in Florida.
+But her experience is far from unique.

 Grandmother Sonia Smith went shopping in New Mexico with her 35-year-old daughter and two grandchildren.
-But didn’t have identification papers prove she was 21.
-“I was refused a bottle of tequila, even though I was 57 at the time.
-The assistant even refused to let my daughter pay for the bottle, because he said she would give it to me.”
+But she didn’t have an ID to prove she was 21.
+“I couldn’t buy a bottle of tequila, even though I was 57 at the time.
+The clerk even refused to let my daughter pay for the bottle.
+He said she would give it to me.”

 A Senior Citizen

 Senior citizen Richard Gilbert was challenged at a store in Georgia.
 “Among my purchases were two small bottles of Budweiser.
-I was told that I would have to put the Buds back on the shelf unless I showed a photo ID.
-Fortunately, I happened to have my Freedom Pass (a free transport ticket for over-60 in London) with me.”
+The clerk told that I would have to put the Buds back on the shelf unless I showed a photo ID.
+Fortunately, I happened to have an ID with me.”

 In Illinois, a bald 57-year-old man had to produce evidence that he was 21 years old before being able to order a beer.

-In Maryland, Simon Calder was surprised when the waitress in a pizzeria was unwilling to bring the beer he had ordered.
-It turned out she was under age 21 and therefore not permitted to touch the offending beverage.
+In Maryland, Simon Calder was surprised when the server in a pizzeria was unwilling to bring a beer he had ordered.
+She was under age 21 and therefore not permitted to touch the beer.
 So he went for the beer himself and then his food arrived.
-But the law-abiding waitress wasn’t allowed even to move the glass a couple of inches to make room for the large pizza!
+But the server couldn’t even to move the glass a few inches to make room for the large pizza!

-It appears that alcoholic beverages are seen as a much greater danger than are firearms in the U.S. Adults age 18, 19 and 20 can’t purchase a drink but than can legally purchase guns.
+So alcoholic beverages are as a much greater danger than are firearms.
+Adults age 18, 19 and 20 can’t purchase a drink but than can legally buy guns.